 If you are already feeling the physical strain, the bad news is that you may be on the road to a potentially debilitating musculoskeletal injury, such as a bad back, sore neck and shoulders, carpal tunnel syndrome, or even a deep vein thrombosis, a condition in which blood clots form in the veins deep in your body.

 So, what can you do?
 Spend as much time as you can working in a neutral posture–a comfortable body position where no body part is awkwardly bent or twisted–and periodically move around to promote circulation.
 For computer work this means paying attention to the following 10 tips:

 View your computer screen with a straight neck.

 Put your screen in front of you at a comfortable viewing height.
-Don’t look down at your screen, like to a laptop on a table or to your phone.
-And don’t angle your screen so you must twist your neck–some people like to put their keyboard and mouse in front of them with their screen off to the side, but then they end up dealing with neck pain from the swivelling.
+Don’t look down at your screen, like at a laptop on a table or to your phone.
+And don’t angle your screen so you must twist your neck–some people like to put their keyboard and mouse in front of them with their screen off to the side, but then they end up dealing with neck pain from the swiveling.
 If you have a separate screen or if you are using a laptop, you might have to put it on a pile of books or other safe raised prop to thereby lifting it to a comfortable viewing position straight in front of you.

 Put your screen sideways to a bright window.